Charles E W Bean, Diaries, AWM38 3DRL 606/95/1 - December 1917 - January 1918 - Part 4

 our proper system of titling

-wh ^ours is still the only record wh
+wh ours is still the only record wh

 is systematically titled, I believe.

-Gen. Charles has bn
+Gen. Charteris has bn

 recalled to England.
-It is
+His

 optimism, I believe, ws his